redolution/gekkoboot/README.md

 - SD2SP2

 You can use button shortcuts to keep alternate software on quick access.
-When loading from an SD card, iplboot will look for and load different filenames depending on what buttons are being held:
+When loading from an SD card, gekkoboot will look for and load different filenames depending on what buttons are being held:

  Button Held | File Loaded